-- To attract and retain talented individuals with an entrepreneurial mindset. - · To motivate these individuals towards high performance in pursuing our corporate strategies and to achieve our business goals. - To recognize individual excellence while fostering a shared commitment of success. - To align the interests of patients, employees, and stockholders. - To be financially prudent, yet competitive. - To further foster our core values of passion, integrity, excellence, responsibility, innovation and the spirit of collaboration.
+- To attract and retain talented individuals with an entrepreneurial mindset. - To motivate these individuals towards high performance in pursuing our corporate strategies and to achieve our business goals. - To recognize individual excellence while fostering a shared commitment of success. - To align the interests of patients, employees, and stockholders. - To be financially prudent, yet competitive. - To further foster our core values of passion, integrity, excellence, responsibility, innovation and the spirit of collaboration.

-When establishing target pay levels, we seek to target the median of the market and allow for discretion to ensure we are hiring best in class talent, while providing future compensation opportunities that are commensurate with the market and reflect the individual's role and experience.
+When establishing target pay levels, we seek to target the median of the market and allow for discretion to ensure we are hiring best-in-class talent, while providing future compensation opportunities that are commensurate with the market and reflect the individual's role and experience.
 It is expected that some individuals will be positioned above or below market median based on particular facts and circumstances.
 Incentive pay outcomes (e.g., actual earned bonus) are not guaranteed, and actual pay will be reflective of success towards our stated Company and individual goals and objectives, as well as stockholder value creation.

-Role of the Compensation Committee and Compensation Consultant
+Role of the Compensation and Management Development Committee and Compensation Consultant

-Our Compensation Committee is responsible for the determination of the compensation of our Chief Executive Officer and conducts its decision-making process with respect to that topic without the Chief Executive Officer, or any other executive officers, present.
-Our Compensation Committee has been delegated the authority to administer our 2014 Employee, Director and Consultant Equity Incentive Plan, or 2014 Plan, our 2016 Employee, Director and Consultant Equity Incentive Plan, or 2018 Plan, our 2018 Employee Stock Purchase Plan, or 2018 ESPP, our 2019 Employee, Director and Consultant Equity Incentive Plan, or 2019 Plan, and our 2020 Employee, Director and Consultant Equity Incentive Plan, or 2020 Plan.
+Our Compensation and Management Development Committee is responsible for the determination of the compensation of our Chief Executive Officer and conducts its decision-making process with respect to that topic without the Chief Executive Officer, or any other executive officers, present.
+Our Compensation and Management Development Committee has been delegated the authority to administer our 2014 Employee, Director and Consultant Equity Incentive Plan, or 2014 Plan, our 2016 Employee, Director and Consultant Equity Incentive Plan, or 2018 Plan, our 2018 Employee Stock Purchase Plan, or 2018 ESPP, our 2019 Employee, Director and Consultant Equity Incentive Plan, or 2019 Plan, and our 2020 Employee, Director and Consultant Equity Incentive Plan, or 2020 Plan.

-The Compensation Committee has the authority to directly retain the services of independent consultants and other experts to assist in fulfilling its responsibilities.
-The Compensation Committee has engaged the services of Pearl Meyer & Partners LLC, or Pearl Meyer, a national executive compensation consulting firm, to review and provide recommendations concerning all of the components of the Company's executive compensation program.
-Pearl Meyer performs services solely on behalf of the Compensation Committee and has no relationship with the Company or management except as it may relate to performing such services.
-Pearl Meyer assists the Compensation Committee in defining the appropriate market of our peer companies for executive compensation and practices, and in benchmarking our executive compensation program against the peer group.
-Pearl Meyer also assists the Compensation Committee in benchmarking our director compensation program and practices against those of our peers.
-The Compensation Committee has assessed the independence of Pearl Meyer pursuant to SEC rules and the corporate governance rules of The Nasdaq Stock Market and concluded that no conflict of interest exists that would prevent Pearl Meyer from independently representing the Compensation Committee.
+The Compensation and Management Development Committee has the authority to directly retain the services of independent consultants and other experts to assist in fulfilling its responsibilities.
+The Compensation and Management Development Committee has engaged the services of Pearl Meyer & Partners LLC, or Pearl Meyer, a national executive compensation consulting firm, to review and provide recommendations concerning all of the components of the Company's executive compensation program.
+Pearl Meyer performs services solely on behalf of the Compensation and Management Development Committee and has no relationship with the Company or management except as it may relate to performing such services.
+Pearl Meyer assists the Compensation and Management Development Committee in defining our peer companies for executive compensation and practices, and in benchmarking our executive compensation program against the peer group.
+Pearl Meyer also assists the Compensation and Management Development Committee in benchmarking our director compensation program and practices against those of our peers.
+The Compensation and Management Development Committee has assessed the independence of Pearl Meyer pursuant to SEC rules and the corporate governance rules of The Nasdaq Stock Market and concluded that no conflict of interest exists that would prevent Pearl Meyer from independently representing the Compensation and Management Development Committee.

-The Compensation Committee reviews the performance of each named executive officer in light of the above factors, as described in more detail in "Narrative Disclosure to Summary Compensation Table" below, and determines whether the named executive officer should receive any increase in base salary, annual bonus award or receive a discretionary equity award based on such evaluation.
+The Compensation and Management Development Committee reviews the performance of each named executive officer in light of the above factors, as described in more detail in "Narrative Disclosure to Summary Compensation Table" below, and determines whether the named executive officer should receive any increase in base salary, annual bonus award or discretionary equity award based on such evaluation.